04alexklink/bank_tech_test/README.md

 -- Can only make a withdrawal if my account balance is greater than requested withdrawal amount -- Get an error message telling me my requested withdrawal amount is greater than my balance, and tells me what amount i can withdraw
+-- Get an error message if argument input for withdraw or deposit is not a positive number

 Deposits, withdrawal.
 Account statement (date, amount, balance) printing.